 - 15. Responsible stewardship during the exploration of subglacial aquatic environments should proceed in a manner that is consistent with the Protocol on Environmental Protection to the Antarctic Treaty, that minimizes their possible damage and contamination, and that protects their value for future generations, not only in terms of their scientific value but also in terms of conserving and protecting these pristine environments. - 16.
 In accordance with the Protocol on Environmental Protection to the Antarctic Treaty, all proposed activities must undergo environmental impact assessment prior to an activity commencing. - 17.
-Projects aiming to penetrate into subglacial aquatic environments are certain to require an Initial Environmental Evaluation (IEE), and a subsequent Comprehensive Environmental Evaluation (CEE) may be the appropriate level of assessment given the potential impacts expected from such an activity. - 18.
+Projects aiming to penetrate into subglacial aquatic environments are very likely to require an Initial Environmental Evaluation (IEE), and a subsequent Comprehensive Environmental Evaluation (CEE) may be the appropriate level of assessment given the potential impacts expected from such an activity. - 18.
 The CEE will ensure that all relevant information is available internationally, that proposals are exposed to a wide range of expert comment and that the scientific community uses best-available practices. - 19.
 In accordance with the principle of scientific cooperation found in the Antarctic Treaty, multinational participation in SAE exploration is encouraged. - 20.
 Exploration should take a conservative, stepwise approach in which the data and lessons learned at each step are archived and used to guide future environmental stewardship, scientific investigations and technology development.
-This information should be freely disseminated in the public domain, and firstly via national operators to the Committee on Environmental Protection. - 21.
+This information should be freely disseminated in the public domain, including, via national authorities, to the Committee for Environmental Protection. - 21.
 It is recommended that each potential exploration site is evaluated within the context of geophysical datasets that identify lakes and other regions where there is basal melting.
-This would assist in typifying the unique character of each site and selecting drilling locations.
-Additional considerations related to location include accessibility, logistic constraints, cost and potential environmental impacts of the surface camp. - 22.
-Accurate records should be collected, maintained and made freely available for all subglacial sampling efforts. - 23.
-Annex V of the Protocol allows areas to be designated as Antarctic Specially Protected Areas (ASPA), either to manage areas for research purposes or to conserve them as pristine exemplars for future generations. - 24.
-Subglacial lakes used as research sites should therefore be demarcated ASPAs to protect their long term scientific value, to regulate activities at these sites, and to formalize the requirements for full documentation and information exchange.
-In this way, each lake researched will have a known history of usage that later researchers can take into account. - 25.
-Once more direct information is available about the characteristics of subglacial lakes, attention should also be given to selecting and designating exemplar subglacial aquatic environments as ASPAs for long-term conservation, in accordance with Article 3 of Annex V of the Protocol.
+This would assist in characterizing the unique character of each site and selecting drilling locations.
+Additional considerations related to location include water depth, accessibility, logistic constraints, cost and potential environmental impacts of the surface camp. - 22.
+Accurate records should be collected, maintained and made freely available, to benefit all future subglacial sampling efforts. - 23.
+Annex V of the Protocol allows areas to be designated as Antarctic Specially Protected Areas (ASPAs), either to manage areas for research purposes or to conserve them as pristine exemplars for future generations.
+Once sufficient information is available about the characteristics of subglacial lakes, attention should also be given to selecting and designating exemplar subglacial aquatic environments as ASPAs for long-term conservation, in accordance with Article 3 of Annex V to the Protocol.